Marquesan language: Alphabet

-Morpho-syntax
+The Marquesan Language Academy has adopted an orthography similar to Turo Raapoto's Tahitian orthography, using the grave on the vowels to indicated a preceding glottal stop consonant, the macron to indicate a long vowel and the circumflex to indicate both.
+Some authors use the apostrophe ’ or the turned apostrophe ʻ to write the glottal stop, as is done in several other Polynesian languages.

+Morphosyntax

 Noun and verb phrases

 Verbal particles are placed before the verb they modify.

 A noun phrase in Marquesan is any phrase beginning with either a case marker or a determiner.
 Case markers or prepositions always precede the determiners, which in turn precede the number markers.
 As such, they all precede the noun they modify.

 There are 11 personal pronouns which are distinguished by singular, dual, and plural.
 As well as that, there are two other personal pronouns which distinguish possession.

 Complex sentences use verbal nouns in subordinate clauses.